CSpyridakis/ESP8266-Breakout/README.md

 | 4.  | Pin Header 1x11 Male 2.54 mm | 2 |

 ### Notes
-* If you want to power up ESP8266-Breakout directly from a FTDI board, you need to solder the jumper that exists on the bottom side of the pcb.
+* If you want to power up ESP8266-Breakout directly from a FTDI board, you need to solder the jumper that exists on the bottom side of the pcb. **IMPORTANT:** Do not forget to change the jumper to 3.3V instead of 5V, on the FTDI module.
 * If you want to use ESP8266-Breakout with a breadboard.
   - Connect Vcc to 3.3V
   - Connect Gn to Ground